gautamshah01/Academic-Performance-Tracker-GUI-for-Student-Details-and-Percentage-Calculation/README.md

 Manage Records: Use "Get Details" to view the latest student record or "Delete Last Entry" to remove it.

-📂 Code Overview
+📂 Code Overview-

 main.py: The core script containing the GUI setup and database operations.

 student_data.db: SQLite database file for storing student records.

-🤝 Contributing
+🤝 Contributing-

 Interested in contributing?
 Feel free to fork the repo, make your changes, and submit a pull request.
 Please follow the existing coding style.

-📝 License
+📝 License-

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-📬 Contact
+📬 Contact-

-For questions or feedback, reach out to your-gautamshah361@gmail.com.
+For questions or feedback, reach out to gautamshah361@gmail.com.
 We’d love to hear from you!